KoichiYasuoka/UniDic2UD/README.md

 python -m unidic2ud download.udpipe japanese-gsd
 ```

-Licenses of dictionaries and models are: GPL/LGPL/BSD for `gendai` and `spoken`; CC BY-NC-SA 4.0 for others.
+Licenses of dictionaries and models are: GPL/LGPL/BSD for `gendai` and `spoken`; CC BY-SA 4.0 for `japanese-gsd`; CC BY-NC-SA 4.0 for others.

 ## Installation for Cygwin64